influxdata/telegraf/plugins/outputs/clarify/README.md

 # Clarify Output Plugin

-This plugin writes to [Clarify][clarify].
+This plugin writes metrics to [Clarify][clarify].
 To use this plugin you will need to obtain a set of [credentials][credentials].

+⭐ Telegraf v1.27.0
+🏷️ cloud, datastore
+💻 all

 ## Global configuration options <!-- @/docs/includes/plugin_config.md -->